emilianomfortes/krylovsolver/README.md

 [![Unitary Fund](https://img.shields.io/badge/Supported%20By-UNITARY%20FUND-brightgreen.svg?style=flat)](https://unitary.fund)

 We are proud to have received a grant to develop this open-source code from [Unitary Fund](https://unitary.fund).
 We have also received funding from the Faculty of Exact and Natural Sciences at the University of Buenos Aires.

+This project has also led us to develop a new error-bound for [Krylov's method](https://en.wikipedia.org/wiki/Krylov_subspace) by interpreting Krylov's subspace as a tight-binding model.
+You can find the details in our preprint [Loschmidt echo approach to Krylov-subspace approximation error estimation](https://arxiv.org/abs/2107.09805).

 Installation
 -------------